Grammar-aware sentence classification on quantum computers: Classification task

-\emph{Question Answering:} Now that we have established our construction of sentence circuits, we describe a simple QNLP task.
+Now that we have established our construction of sentence circuits, we describe a simple QNLP task.
 The dataset or `labelled corpus' $K=\{(D_\sigma, l_\sigma)\}_\sigma$, is a finite set of sentence-diagrams $\{D_\sigma\}_\sigma$ constructed from a finite vocabulary of words $V$.
-Each sentence has a binary label $l_\sigma\in\{0,1\}$ interpreted as its truth value.
-We split $K$ into the training set $\Delta$ containing the first $\lfloor p |\{D_\sigma\}_\sigma| \rceil$ of the sentences, where $p\in(0,1)$, and the test set $E$ containing the rest.

-The sentences are generated randomly using a context-free grammar (CFG).
-Each sentence is represented as a syntax tree, which also can be cast in string-diagram form.
-Each CFG-generated sentence diagram can then be canonically transformed into a DisCoCat diagram (Appendix \ref{app:cfggen}).
-Even though the data is synthetic, we curate the data by assigning labels by hand so that the truth values among the sentences are consistent, rendering the QA task non-trivial.
+Each sentence has a binary label $l_\sigma\in\{0,1\}$.
+In this work, the labels represent the sentences' truth-values; $0$ for False and $1$ for True.
+Our setup trivially generalises to multi-class classification by assigning $q_s=\log_2(\#\text{classes})$ to the $s$-type wire and measuring in the $Z$-basis.